shivajid/atlas/tutorial/Steps.md

 Next login to hive

      [hive@atlas-partner-demo01 ~]$ hive

 Change to use def

      hive > use default;

 Show the table

      show tables;

 Now create a table from the hive table where the data was created in hive.
-As per the above cloud

      create table hortondrivers$num._ctas as select drivers_id from hortondrivers${num}.

 Replace the $num with the iteration number that you have run the scripts with